Avangardum/AvangardumStyleConvention/Readme.md

 Do not use expression body declaration if it is more than one line long.
 Having a signature and an expression body on different lines is still acceptable.

-Do not mutate parameters unless they are `ref` or `out` (that includes primary constructor parameters).
+Do not mutate primary constructor arguments.

 Do not use the `delegate` keyword for declaring anonymous functions.
 Use lambda functions instead.

-Lambda function parameters should be named either as normal function parameters, or as abbreviations.

 <details>
 <summary>Example</summary>